c9/docs.c9.io/src/persistence/setting_up_mysql.md

 $ mysql-ctl cli
 ```

-You can then connect to the database with following parameters:
+After having started (and with that created) the database, you can connect to it using the following parameters:
 <div markdown="1">
 <table class="table table-striped table-bordered">
     <thead>